ErasmusMC-Bioinformatics/galaxytools-emc/.github/PULL_REQUEST_TEMPLATE.md

 FOR CONTRIBUTOR:
-* [ ] - I have read the [CONTRIBUTING.md](https://github.com/galaxyproject/tools-iuc/blob/master/CONTRIBUTING.md) document and this tool is appropriate for the tools-iuc repo.
 * [ ] - License permits unrestricted use (educational + commercial)
 * [ ] - This PR adds a new tool or tool collection
 * [ ] - This PR updates an existing tool or tool collection